Remote Area Medical: History

 RAM was founded in 1985 by Stan Brock, who worked as an assistant to Marlin Perkins on Mutual of Omaha's Wild Kingdom.
 RAM's work was originally confined to developing countries, but it later shifted toward the United States.
 Today RAM works domestic operations throughout the United States and internationally when need arises.

 The 2017 RAM clinic in Wise, Virginia hosted more than 1,000 volunteers and served 2,300 men and women.
 The RAM clinic was recognized as the nation's largest pop-up free clinic in 2017.

 RAM completed its 900th clinic in Knoxville, Tennessee, in 2018, and its 1,000th clinic in Knoxville, Tennessee in 2019.

 RAM clinics were featured in an episode of 60 Minutes that was broadcast on CBS television stations.

 Headquarters

 On March 31, 2014, the Remote Area Medical headquarters moved from an old school building in Knox County, Tennessee to the previous Henniges Automotive facility in Blount County, Tennessee.
 The former school building was used by RAM for 19 years and was rented by the organization for $1-a-year from Knox County.

 Funding

 RAM is funded through donations and relies on volunteers from the community, as well as professionals including physicians, dentists, optometrists, nurses, pilots, and veterinarians to provide care in poorer communities.

 Animal services

-The Remote Area Medical Veterinary Program provides animal health services to those who live in underserved, impoverished, and isolated communities.
+Since 1985, the Remote Area Medical Veterinary Program has provided animal health services to those who lived in underserved, impoverished, and isolated communities.